swagger-api/swagger-js/README.md

 -----------

 Please [fork the code](https://github.com/swagger-api/swagger-js) and help us improve swagger-client.js.
-Send us a pull request and **we'll mail you a wordnik T-shirt!**
+Send us a pull request to the `develop_2.0` branch!
+Tests make merges get accepted more quickly.

 swagger-js use gulp for Node.js.